wwwxxch/eon-drive/README.md

     * General configuration - setup memory to be allocated (better to be 256 MB or more) and ephemeral storage
     * Environment variables - setup variables used in lambda function

+## Roadmap
+Here are planned features or optimization for future release -
+* **Rename** files / folders
+* **Move** files / folders
+* **Search** files / folders
+* Preview content of files
+* Show file size of deleted file & childrens in deleted folder
+* Show hierarchy folder structure for better user experience
+* Suggest related users from past interactions when a user is entering emails to share files
+* **Caching** for better performance
+* Implement another model to manage hierarchical data in MySQL

 ## Contact
 Linkedin - https://www.linkedin.com/in/chihhui-wang